 This is what separates the successful from the yet-to-be successful.
 You need to understand that this isn’t fun or easy.
 And honestly, it’s not meant to be.
 It’s hard and painful.
 Especially initially.
 Because if it wasn’t, every single person you know of would be a success story right now.

-If you’re desire to become a success is greater than your fear of failing at trying to achieve it, then congratulations you are definitely on your way too greatness.
+If your desire to become a success is greater than your fear of failing at trying to achieve it, then congratulations you are definitely on your way to greatness.

 Work takes place between 8 AM and 5 PM.
 In-between that time you have to plan out what you will be able to accomplish.
 Distractions don’t get to disrupt that.
-Any random request of your time has to be thought through and then scheduled on a work-calendar to be tackled on a later date.
+Any random request of your time has to be thought through and then scheduled on a work calendar to be tackled at a later date.

 All I’m saying is that you have to be intentional with how you use your time.
 Before you know it, you will realize that it’s never been that you don’t have the time… It’s that you don’t have a way to properly manage it so as to set yourself up for success.

 Between having a day job, making games, making the music for them, creating marketing and promotional material for the game, blogging, and ensuring that I have content to share daily that will help the people I’m trying to influence… I could just as easily say that I don’t have the time.
 But it’s not true.
 I make time for what is important to me and what I need to do to get closer to accomplishing my goals.